-Join our Advice Services Team supporting young people across Norfolk
+Join MAP in supporting young people across Norfolk

 At MAP, we are advisers, counsellors, youth workers and other professionals working together to provide the best support we can to young people aged 11-25, in a way that works for them.

 At MAP we work for social justice.
 We are an inclusive workplace, welcoming everybody to bring their authentic whole selves to work every day.
 Upholding equality at MAP is not only about eliminating discrimination; it is about actively recognising and valuing difference; making the most of everyone’s potential.

 *Flexible Working: Options available, part time applications will be considered on a job-share basis or stand alone with sufficient hours for the role to be covered.
 If applying on a part-time or job-share basis please state the hours you require to work.